“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 Yes, especially in English-speaking countries and corporate HR documentation.

-6. Can interns or temporary employees be considered rehireable?
+6. Do companies consider interns or temporary employees rehireable?

 Yes, if company policies allow rehiring and their performance was satisfactory.

-7. Is rehireable ever written as rehirable in official documents?
+7. Rehireable ever written as rehirable in official documents?

 Conclusion